 (20 April 2008, Atlantic Ocean) A Catholic priest recently ascended to

-heaven on a helium host of party balloons, paying homage to Lawn Chair Larry's aerial adventure.
+heaven on a host of helium balloons, paying homage to Lawn Chair Larry's aerial adventure.

 In 1982, Lawnchair Larry attached 45 weather balloons to his